d16-nichevo/bard-afar/README.md

-# ⚠️ This README is currently a WIP ⚠️

 # Bard Afar

-Audio streaming server for Windows, intended for music ambience for online tabletop RPG sessions, but possibly usable for a number of applications.
+An audio streaming solution, intended for music ambience for online tabletop RPG sessions, but possibly usable for a number of applications.

-The host runs Bard Afar; clients need only to connect with a web browser.
+* **The server** runs Bard Afar, a Windows application.
+* **Clients** connect with modern web browsers (Chrome, Firefox, etc) from any device (PC, tablet, phone, etc) and any operating system (Windows, Linux, etc).

 ## Screenshots: Host